cj-mills/christianjmills/_posts/2021-3-27-Create-a-Triangle-Motion-Graphic-With-the-Blender-Python-API.md

 ## Turn the Cone Into a Triangle

 The next step is to remove the tip of the cone.
-This requires modifying the mesh for the cone.
+This requires modifying its mesh.
 Mesh data for the currently selected object is stored at `bpy.context.object.data`.

 To edit the mesh, we need to get a BMesh representation.
 We first create an empty BMesh with `bm = bmesh.new()` and then fill it with the mesh using `bm.from_mesh(mesh)`.